logro003/demand-fc/README.md

 │
 ├── demand_forecasting/
 │   ├── features.py       # Script for creating features for the model
+│   ├── predict.py        # Script for making predictions for next day
+│   ├── preprocess.py     # Script for data preprocessing
+│   ├── read.py           # Script for reading the input data
 │   ├── train.py          # Script for training the ML model
-│   ├── predict.py        # Script for making predictions
-│   ├── preprocess.py     # Script for data preprocessing
-│   ├── read.py           # Script for reading the data
 |   ├── verify.py         # Script for verifying the dataframes
 │
 ├── input/                # Raw input data